 Both adults and children suffering from ADD/ADHD have a higher-than-normal chance of experiencing emotional disturbances, especially:

 Again, dosage is key.
 It’s recommended that people only take 20 milligrams at a time and no more.

 In fact, taking more than 20 milligrams per dose can actually cancel out the echinacea benefits that relieve anxiety.

 8. Relieves Upper Respiratory Issues

-Because of its immune-boosting and anti-inflammatory effects, echinacea can be used to relieve the following upper respiratory symptoms: (15)
+Because of its immune-boosting and anti-inflammatory effects, research indicates that this herb may work to improve the following upper respiratory symptoms:

 - Acute sinusitis